stephentino/estimate_akm/README.md

     - Restrict the sample to individuals who are not missing marital status, birth year, or gender
     - Remove small firms with low value added or revenue
     - Restrict the sample of firms to those in the business sector only

+#### 2_estimate_akm.R
+- First, this code applies some additional filters to the data that are required before akm estimation:
+    - Restricts the sample to workers and firms observed at least twice
+    - Restricts the sample to the largest connected set of workers and firms.
+Note: the firms and workers in the matched employer-employee data form a "graph" where the nodes are firms and the edges are workers' firm-to-firm transitions.
+The "largest connected set" of workers and firms is the maximal connected subgraph.
+The maximal connected subgraph is extracted using the *igraph* package.
+- Next, the code estimates the AKM-style two-way fixed effects model.
+All of the coefficients and fixed effects are estimated jointly (in contrast to the "two-step procedure" that is discussed below.)
+To estimate the model, the *lfe* package is used.

+####